 Mashingia, Jane; Maboko, S; Mbwiri, P I.; Okello, A; Ahmada, S I.; Barayandema, R; Tulba, R; Byomuhangi, E; Ekeocha, Z; Byrn, S; and Clase, K, "Joint Medicines Regulatory Procedure in the East African Community: Registration Timelines and Way Forward" (2021).
-BIRS Africa Technical Reports.
+BIRS Africa Technical Report Papers.
 Paper 3.

 Tech Report Number

 Registration, assessment, timelines, harmonization, regulatory review, medicinal Products, marketing authorization